-The following statements confirm parental support of the goals and philosophy of our Catholic school and need to be accepted by all members of the community.
+The following statements support the goals and philosophy of our Catholic school and need to be accepted and supported by all members of the community.
 Read them carefully.
-They ask you to make a commitment to the values of our Catholic School community.
-If you have any questions or concerns regarding this family commitment form, please bring them to the Principal or Pastor who will gladly discuss them with you.
+They ask you to make a commitment to the values and ideals of our school community.
+If you have any questions or concerns regarding this commitment form, please bring them to the Principal or Pastor who will gladly discuss them with you.